Bridgette Barry: Awards and honors

 Barry held the Graduate Opportunity Fellowship at the University of California (1982-1983), McKnight Postdoctoral Fellowship at Michigan State University (1985), Public Health Service Award at the National Institutes of Health (1985-1988), Faculty Summer Research Fellowship at the University of Minnesota (1989), fellowship at the American Association for the Advancement of Science (2009), and fellowship at the American Chemical Society (2010).

 She participated in the Bush Foundation Faculty Development Program (1992-1993) and received the Bush Sabbatical Award from the University of Minnesota in 1997.
 During that same year, Barry also received the Career Advancement Award from the National Science Foundation.
 She is a national honorary member of Iota Sigma Pi.
+Barry was awarded the Faculty Mentoring Award from Georgia Institute of Technology in 2012.